ADI-Labs/thats-my-jjam/README.md

 # thats-my-jjam

-A course recommendation app for Columbia.
+A course recommendation tool for Columbia computer science students.